andrewlunde/theta-node-start9/instructions.md

-# Instructions for Theta EdgeNode
+# Instructions for Theta Node

 Instructions go here.
 These appear to the user in the UI on the Service page under **Instructions**.